Portuguese yields dip as Lisbon pledges "clean" bailout exit

 "The prospect of Portugal at least carrying three positive

-outlooks by the end of the week should not just help defend
+outlooks by the end of the week should not just help defending

 current PGB (Portuguese Government Bond) yield levels but should